quicksilver/Quicksilver/README.md

-# About Quicksilver on Github #
+# About Quicksilver #

+Quicksilver is a fast and free macOS productivity application that gives you the power to control your Mac quickly and elegantly.
+Quicksilver learns your habits, making your everyday chores simple and efficient.
+Learn more at: https://qsapp.com

+# About This Code Repository #

-This repository contains the current source code of Quicksilver.
-If you're having issues with the latest Quicksilver version, feel free to log them at the [issue tracker](https://github.com/quicksilver/Quicksilver/issues).
+This repository contains the source code for the Quicksilver main app.
+It is also the place to browse existing issues and open new issues, via the [issue tracker](https://github.com/quicksilver/Quicksilver/issues).

 The `main` branch contains the source for the currently released Quicksilver.